 Consider this scenario.

 You are a millennial and have just started looking for a summer internship.
 After applying for some positions, you receive an interview.
-A couple days later, you go to the interview and are wowed by the company but they barely look at your resume.
+A couple of days later, you go to the interview and get wowed by the company, but they barely look at your resume.
 Once you show up for the second interview, they take you out to a neighborhood to “see if you’re a good fit” by going door-to-door selling TV subscriptions.
 After doing some research, you find that this company has been doing this same “bait and switch” act with many others.
 What went wrong?